sruupl/batflat/docs/en.md

 Database
 --------

 The database used in Batflat is SQLite version 3.
-For its use, CMS uses a simple class that makes it easy to build queries.
+For its use CMS uses a simple class that makes it easy to build queries.
 You do not need to know SQL to be able to operate it.

-In addition, we recommend [*phpLiteAdmin*](https://github.com/sruupl/batflat-pla) app for database management.
+In addition, we recommend [phpLiteAdmin](https://github.com/sruupl/batflat-pla) tool for database management.
 This is a one-file PHP script similar to *phpMyAdmin*, where you can administer Batflat tables.
 This will allow you to familiarize yourself with the structure of existing tables.
 The database file is located in `inc/data/database.sdb`.